raspberrypi/documentation/linux/software/libcamera/README.md

 sudo apt full-upgrade
 ```

-Currently (May 2020) the necessary _libcamera_ support has not yet been merged into the standard Raspberry Pi OS release, therefore it is necessary to install the latest release candidate.
+libcamera is under active development which sometimes means that new features need to be supported in Raspberry Pi OS, even before they are officially released.
+Therefore we currently recommend updating to the latest release candidate.
 To do this, first reboot your Pi, and then use

 ```bash
 sudo rpi-update